 As you can easily imagine walking the stairs with progressive lenses set up in an oblique way like this would be a nightmare.
-You would think the stairs would be higher or lower as its actual position and than begin to stumble.
+You would think the stairs would be higher or lower than their actual position and then begin to stumble.

-All we could see uopon now was the position of the frame from a perspective directly facing the wearer of progressive glasses.
-However if everything should be checked this will just not cut it.
-Therefore the glasses should be always checked form the sides and above.
+All we could see upon now was the position of the frame from a perspective directly facing the wearer of progressive glasses.
+However, if everything should be checked this will just not cut it.
+Therefore the glasses should be always checked from the sides and above.
 The reason is different widths of your reading zones could occur if the frame sits nearer on one eye compared to the other.Side not from me.
 Always check how the optician checks the frame.

 If the glasses sit in your face like in the picture above on the left side you can expect to get different widths of clear zones.
 The reason is easily understandable as you think about a keyhole.
 If you move very close to it.
 The width you can see gets as wide as possible.
 As you increase the distance to it the field of view gets very small.
 The same will happen with your progressive glasses.
 They should sit as balanced as possible in your face.

 The same is true for certain angles and distances that are set to an optimum.
 In most progressive lenses the optimum tilt of the frame you can spot below is 8°.
 Some manufacturers will give you a range.
 But the best vision is just in one position of the glasses in front of your eyes.
 If this position is altered blurry fields in your progressive lenses will also change in form and intensity.